 All course grades are awarded by the instructor of record.
-At the beginning of the course, your instructor will inform you of course requirements and grading policies.
+At the beginning of the course, your instructor will inform you of course requirements and grading policies via the course syllabus.
 Your instructor shall exercise professional judgment in the application of those policies and the awarding of grades.
 All grades are final except in the case of college error.

 Resolving Disputes About a Grading Policy and/or a Specific Assignment Grade

 If you have a question about a grading policy and/or a specific assignment grade, you must raise your question while enrolled in the course.
 Meet with your instructor and discuss your questions or objections.
 Document in writing what you discuss and the outcome of that discussion in case you later request a formal Review of Final Course Grade.

 If you are unable to resolve your questions or objections with your instructor, make an appointment with the instructional department chair to discuss the matter or, if the instructor is the department chair, with the instructional area dean.
 Instructional department chairs and deans can be found at Instructional Departments and Divisions.